avilubick/Watch-Lookup/README.md

 # Watch-Lookup
-A tool to use to find information on watch models
+A tool to use to find information on watch models using the Openai Chatgpt API